 - Injuries from overload situations

-Forklift Accident Statistics
+Accident Statistics

 OSHA and other occupational health and safety bodies collect data on forklift accident incidents in your workplace.
-These statistics show the frequency and severity of forklift accidents, highlighting the need to stop serious accidents involving forklifts.
+These statistics show the frequency and severity of accidents, highlighting the need to stop serious accidents involving forklifts.
 The data often shows a correlation between lack of safety training and more accidents.
 By analysing these statistics you can identify trends, target specific hazards and implement more effective safety measures to reduce forklift incidents.

-Impact of Forklift Accidents on Workplace Safety
+Impact of Accidents on Workplace Safety

 - Fatalities and serious injuries can result from crushing accidents caused by improper forklift operation.